 If you own a home, it’s likely the biggest asset to your name — and its value has likely risen in the past year.

-In 2021, homeowners across the nation saw the largest annual increase in tappable equity on record — a $2.6 trillion gain, according to mortgage technology and data provider Black Knight.
-During this historic seller’s market, in which demand surged and inventory became scarce, the average homeowner gained as much as 35% more equity.
+In the second quarter of 2022, homeowners across the nation saw the largest annual increase in “tappable equity” on record — an $11.5 trillion gain, according to a recent report by mortgage technology and data provider Black Knight.
+During this historic seller’s market, in which demand surged and inventory became scarce, the same report shows the average homeowner gained as much as 25% more equity year-over-year while still maintaining at least 20% in their homes.

 Here’s what you need to know about what is a home equity loan, how home equity loans work, and what you should consider before you get one.